msbx5420-class/msbx5420-class.github.io/project.md

 > If the main cluster is crowded and hard to get access, you can use a smaller backup cluster below; but still, make sure your code has been tested locally with anaconda or docker first.

-* Commands to access cluster, upload files and connect JupyterHub (to be updated)
+* (To be updated) Commands to access cluster, upload files and connect JupyterHub

   ```
   ssh -i MSBX5420-SPR22.pem hadoop@ec2-54-188-122-165.us-west-2.compute.amazonaws.com